jrhoun/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-guide/installation-overview.md

 ### Using a Bundle

-The latest version of Liferay Commerce (Open Source) is available for download as a bundle from the [Liferay Commerce Community Download](https://commerce.liferay.dev/download) page.
+The latest version of Liferay Commerce is available for download as a bundle from the [Liferay Commerce Community Download](https://commerce.liferay.dev/download) page.
 See [Using the Liferay Commerce Tomcat Bundle](./using-the-liferay-commerce-tomcat-bundle.md) for more information.

 ### Using an Existing Liferay DXP Installation

 If using an existing Liferay DXP installation, users may deploy Liferay Commerce using the `LPKG`.
 See [Deploying Liferay Commerce to an Existing Installation](./deploying-liferay-commerce-to-an-existing-liferay-installation.md) for more information.

-### Activating Commerce Enterprise
+### Installing and Activating Liferay Commerce Enterprise

 Subscribers who have purchased Liferay Commerce are required to activate the product.
-See [Activating Liferay Commerce Enterprise](./activating-liferay-commerce-enterprise.md)
+See [Activating Liferay Commerce Enterprise](./activating-liferay-commerce-enterprise.md).

 ## Maintaining Liferay Commerce